aws-samples/aws-modernization-with-contrastsecurity/content/30_workshop_app_ci_cd/30_pipeline.md

 The Stack is built at Sun Aug  4 05:47:29 UTC 2019 - Please proceed
 </pre>

 At this point you should have a fully functioning CI/CD CodePipeline.
-If you head over to CodePipeline in the AWS console and click on the pipeline that begins with the name **UnicorePipeline-Pipeline** you will see a similar screen to the one below.
+If you head over to CodePipeline in the AWS console and click on the pipeline that begins with the name **WorkshopPipeline-Pipeline** you will see a similar screen to the one below.
 The image below is currently in the Deploy stage of the pipeline.

 ![CodePipeline View](/images/pipeline-view.png)